Updated January 23, 2025

-The Catholic University of America will mitigate the impact of crisis situations and operational disruptions and has procedures in place that provide for the continuity of operations in cases of a catastrophic event.
+The Catholic University of America is fully prepared to respond to catastrophic events.
+The University will mitigate the impact of crisis situations and operational disruptions and has policies, systems, and procedures in place that provide for the continuity of operations in cases of a catastrophic event.
 The goal is to minimize the length of time that students’ educational activities are disrupted and, when applicable, minimize the length of time that students, faculty, and staff are displaced.

 Operational Systems